 The system won’t accept my credit card.

 There’s not a lot we can do about that.
 Try re-entering your number and other information.
 If you have a second card, then try that one.
 It usually turns out that there is some good reason why it’s not being accepted.
 You may have to call your credit card company to see if there is an issue.
 If necessary you may have to drop into our downtown ticket agent, Wild Craft Mercantile, in the old Blue Canoe building and pay in cash or with a cheque.
 If it is not realistic to do that (due to geography or disability, for example) you may call or email our Ticketing Manager, Kim MacMillan at (250) 832-4094 at home.
-Like all our people, he is a volunteer, and you may have to leave a voice mail message.
+Like all of us, he is a volunteer, and you may have to leave a voicemail message.